[…] Welcome to part 2 of our Scottish adventure. If you haven’t read part 1, click here. […]

 Meze Meze

-This is hardly a traditional Scottish restaurant, but it was close to downtown and it was delicious.
+This is hardly a traditional Scottish restaurant, but it was close to downtown and delicious.

-Meze is a grouping of small dishes in the Middle East and that is exactly what this restaurant serves.
+Meze is a grouping of small dishes in the Middle East, which is exactly what this restaurant serves.
 It is a great option for kids, as there are lots of choices, and some are very familiar (think pita bread and french fries.)
 The food was authentic and delicious!

 Other Eats in Scotland